Wishmasterflo/TWRP-DualBoot-Guac-Unified/Text.md

 If you want to disable encryption

 Which file system to have on the slot and Common Data partition (F2FS or EXT4).
-The StockSD partition will get created as ext4 partition
+The StockSD partition will get created as EXT4 partition
+Info: You just use EXT4 as file system in the first try!
+F2FS is not supported in all ROMS/Kernels!!

 If you want to install Magisk (this will Install the latest Version of Magisk) You need to choose to install Magisk from the Dualboot-TWRP while flashing if you want to use the Common Data or StockSD partition.
 The way I have implemented this now needs to use Magisk!